trustar/public/pulsar.md

 ## Step 1

-**NOTE:** If you have already set up your Alias, you can skip to Step 2.
+**NOTE:** If you already set up your Alias, you can skip to Step 2.

 Here you will see a form to help you set up your Pulsar account.
 All you need is an Alias and a password.
 The password can be the same password you already use to log into the Station, or something new.